 Aldará has a warm death growl, so it's not too surprising to realise that his clean voice is rich too and it's effortless.
 He does a lot to impress with that clean voice here but he never seems to be trying too hard.
 He never has to stretch for notes that are sustained or comparatively high.
 I'd call out his voice as one of the highlights here, but another thing that's deceptive is how everyone else is a highlight as well.
 I listened through almost this entire album before I realised that the lack of standout moments on guitar was because the guitars, courtesy of brothers Jesper and Jens Nicolai Gräs stand out all the way through.
 Pick a random track and skip to a random place and their guitars will be doing something interesting.

 And, once we've got past the introductory sections of Voyage of the Garganey I to get a grip on what this band actually do, their consistency takes over.
 Like the guitars, the songs don't tend to stand out from each other, not because they're not good enough to but because they're not bad enough too.
 It's quality throughout and only The Tower of Cosmic Nihility really emerged for me as a standout, even if I couldn't explain why.
-Going back and back, I think it's actually the riffing late on in the track that's so engaging for me, but that's not its own highlight.
+Going back and back, I think it's actually the riffing late on in the track that's so engaging for me, but that's not its only highlight.

 These are dense songs with a lot going on in them and it's not easy to grasp what any of them do on a grand scale on a first listen.
 That applies for Laihem's Golden Pits, which is under five minutes long but it applies all the more as the song lengths expand.
 This is a generous album at over an hour and three of its seven songs exceed ten minutes: the title track, Waves Below at the heart of the album and Safe Across the Endless Night, which closes it out with almost fourteen minutes of epic composition.
 While I enjoyed the experience first time through, I enjoyed it a lot more on a second and each further listen has added to my understanding of what they're doing and how well they're doing it.